What Is Mesothelioma?

 People who develop mesothelioma are often surprised by the diagnosis and may not initially correlate it with asbestos exposure because mesothelioma takes a long time to develop.
 In most cases, the amount of time between a person’s initial exposure to asbestos and the development of the cancer — the “latency period” — can range from 15 to 30 years or even 60 years or more.
 That is why some people who were exposed to products containing asbestos decades ago are just now developing diseases like mesothelioma cancer and asbestosis.

 There are four types of mesothelioma, but the most common is pleural mesothelioma, which occurs in the lining of the lungs (pleura).
 Peritoneal mesothelioma affects the lining of the abdominal cavity while pericardial mesothelioma originates in the pericardium, or the lining of the heart.
 The rarest type is testicular mesothelioma, representing less than 1% of all mesothelioma diagnoses.

 Mesothelioma lung cancer (Pleural) accounts for approximately 90% of all mesothelioma diagnoses.
 Pleural mesothelioma symptoms include shortness of breath, chest pain, difficulty breathing, malaise, and fatigue.
 Severe pain occurs when cancerous mesothelioma cells grow and spread to the lining of the lungs.
 Simple acts like coughing, breathing, and swallowing can cause severe pain, giving the cancer a reputation as one of the most difficult to endure.
 The grim mesothelioma prognosis only compounds the victim’s pain.

-Benign mesothelioma generally occurs in the abdomen and may not be fatal.
 The only known cause of malignant mesothelioma is exposure to asbestos, including white, brown, and blue asbestos fibers.